Differences and Similarities of Persian VS Arabic Language

 For instance, the common greeting “سلام” (salām) means “hello” in both languages.
 This is a basic example, as between 40-60% of modern Persian vocabulary has Arabic roots.

-Persian VS Arabic Cultural Differences and Similarities
+Persian VS Arabic Culture: Differences and Similarities

 Persian and Arabic cultures have coexisted in a geographical area known as the Middle East.
 Their cultural exchange results from this co-existence and scientific and economic trade.
-The shared influence of Islam is a major factor in the development of cultural similarities.
+The shared influence of Islam is a significant factor in the development of cultural similarities.

-Influence of Islam
+Influence of Islam on Persian and Arabic Languages

 Literature and Art